-Introducing SigNoz Foundry - One Config, One Command Deployment
+Introducing SigNoz Foundry for your One Config, One Command Deployment

 Why Was Foundry Needed?

-Even after we shipped a single binary for the core application, installing SigNoz on Linux took roughly 50 commands and required configuring 9 files by hand.
+Self-hosting SigNoz, depending on your platform, could involve dozens of commands and configuring multiple files by hand.
+Take Linux as an example — installing SigNoz on it required roughly 50 commands and configuring 9 files by hand.
 A single typo, a misconfiguration, or a silent failure meant losing precious developer time.

 On the other hand, our engineering team faced its own share of problems.
-We currently maintain 15 installation sources, each of which became a potential point of failure each time the application evolved or the source platform underwent changes.
+We maintained 15 installation surfaces, each of which became a potential point of failure each time the application evolved, or the source platform underwent changes.

 As we continued to expand on the deployment targets, managing releases and preventing configuration drifts took significant developer bandwidth and became an ever-increasing burden.

-To resolve the frequent challenges faced by users relying on open-source SigNoz, and to untangle the growing complexity of distributing to multiple platforms, Nagesh and Miguel (aka Mike, we have two Miguels in our team) from the platform team built Foundry.
+To resolve the frequent challenges faced by users relying on open-source SigNoz, and to untangle the growing complexity of distributing to multiple platforms, our platform team conceptualized Foundry: a single CLI to deploy to 10 curated deployment targets, replacing the sprawl of disparate installation surfaces.

 What is SigNoz Foundry?

-Foundry is a CLI tool that allows you to write a single configuration file (foundry.yaml, also known as a casting).
-From this single file, Foundry generates all the required deployment files and brings SigNoz online.
+Foundry is a CLI tool that lets you declare your entire SigNoz deployment — across any supported platform — in a single configuration file (casting.yaml).
+From that one file, Foundry generates all the required platform-specific manifests and brings SigNoz online.
 Think of it as Terraform, but purpose-built for managing SigNoz deployments.

 Instead of manually installing dependencies, editing ClickHouse configurations, OpenTelemetry Collector pipelines, and systemd units, you define your intent and platform-specific overrides in one place.
 Foundry handles the complexity of translating that intent into the correct platform-specific manifests.